tweag/nickel/RATIONALE.md

 #### Data validation

 Another peculiarity is that there is an external tool which will consume the configuration at the end.
-The generated configuration have to conform to a specification dictated by this tool, which is a priori alien to the generating program.
+The generated configuration has to conform to a specification dictated by this tool, which is a priori alien to the generating program.